If you assumed that this was yet another piece about gender and racial inequality in the workplace then please read on.

 It is easy to recruit in your own image, recruiting people from similar backgrounds who share similar views and have the same ideals, who have followed the same path in life.
 How many times have we been open minded enough to hire or even interview people who do not have relevant sector experience or have spent time in another industry?
 We would suggest not enough.

-Times are changing, and the way we build teams needs to change too.
+Times are changing and the way we build our teams needs to change too.

 At TwoTwoFive we use PRISM as a way of identifying people’s behavioural preferences.
 PRISM approaches human behaviour from a neuroscience perspective as opposed to psychological theory.
 It allows us to provide a series of ‘maps’ which represent how an individual naturally responds to the world around them and to see how people adapt their behaviour.